 Healthcare When Visiting Spain

 If you are a visitor in Spain from the UK, and EEA country or Switzerland, and are insured by or covered by a statutory social security scheme in your home country, you are entitled to healthcare in Spain free or at a reduced cost, for treatment that becomes necessary during your visit, e.g. due to illness or an accident.
 This is accessed via the EHIC – European Health Insurance Card scheme.
-The card is issued free of charge and gives travellers access to healthcare in all EEA member states for the duration of validity of the card.
+The card is issued free of charge and gives travelers access to healthcare in all EEA member states for the duration of validity of the card.
 The term of validity of the card varies according to the issuing country.

 Registering for healthcare in Spain